-Term 1 classes have started!
-Term 2 classes will start the week of May 12 - see "classes" for schedules
+Term 3 classes will start the week of July 28 - see "classes" for schedules

 Stop Press!
-The Waikato Society of Potters will be hosting the winner of the 2013 Aberystwyth Arts Festival Emerging Makers Competition, Lisa Svensk, next year.
+The Waikato Society of Potters will be hosting the winner of the 2013 Aberystwyth Arts Festival Emerging Makers Competition, Lisa Svensk, Sept - Dec 2014.
 Watch this space for planned workshops with this amazing young artist!